 The approach of a fully adaptive network simulation can be used to solve optimal control problems, where we consider objective functions of the generic form~\eqref{equ:functional-M-general-form}.
 We apply gradient-based optimization techniques, in particular the solver {\sc Donlp2}~\cite{Spellucci1998,Spellucci1998a}, where a sequential quadratic programming with an active set strategy and only equality constrained subproblems is implemented.
 Since the computation of gradient information via difference quotients is rather inefficient, we apply a similar adjoint calculus as for the error estimators to get the necessary gradient information with respect to control variables of the respective optimization problem.
-The whole approach has been implemented in our in-house software package {\sc Anaconda}.
-More details of the implementation can be found in~\cite{Kolb2011}.
+The whole approach has been implemented in our in-house software package {\sc Anaconda}~\cite{Kolb2011}.

 Let $c$ be the vector of control variables defined by $(H_{ad}(t),\triangle p(t))$ at certain time points and $E(u^h,c)=0$ the system of all nonlinear discretized model equations including initial, boundary and coupling conditions.
 Then, our goal is to solve the constrained optimal control problem

 where $C_{ad}$ is the closed and convex set of admissible controls $c$ and $M(u^h,c)$ is the output functional defined in \eqref{equ:functional-M-general-form}, which can now also depend on the control.
 We would like to solve this problem with gradient-based optimization techniques.
 To get the necessary gradient information, we apply the same adjoint approach as described above for the error estimators.
 First, given a control $c\in C_{ad}$, we adaptively solve the model equations by a greedy-like refinement strategy such that the tolerance requirements are fulfilled with appropriate discretization parameters collected in $h$.
 We fix the discretization and solve the linear adjoint equations

 for the adjoint variables $\xi^h$.
 Then, the total derivative of the objective $M(u^h,c)$ with respect to the control variables $c$ reads

 where we have used that $\partial_{u^h}E(u^h,c)\,\partial_cu^h=-\partial_cE(u^h,c)$.
 This gradient is passed to the solver {\sc Donlp2}, which delivers an improved control vector.
 The iteration is stopped if a certain tolerance prescribed for {\sc Donlp2} is reached.